vincentoleary/My-Resume/cv.md

 *Mar - Sep 2016* **Biodiversity Informatics Research CO-OP** (Steve Dilliplane)
 Center for Systematic Biology and Evolution, Academy of Natural Sciences (ANSP), Philadelphia, PA
-* Migrated 8800+ records into FileMaker Pro using recognized metadata standards
+* Migrated 8800+ records into FileMaker Pro from handwritten archives, increased discoverability of data online
-* Documented an automated work-flow using MySQL to import and standardize several distinct Symbiota, Microsoft Excel, and FileMaker Pro databases into a single Specify repository
+* Created an automated work-flow using MySQL to import and standardize several distinct Symbiota, Microsoft Excel, and FileMaker Pro databases into a single Specify repository, allowed for data to be searched alongside all departments for the first time

 *Mar - Sep 2015* **Geographic Information System (GIS) Research CO-OP** (Jerry Mead, PhD.)
 Patrick Center for Environmental Research, Academy of Natural Sciences (ANSP), Philadelphia, PA
-* Visualized biodiversity for 600+ sampled locations in Jamaica using ArcGIS, QGIS, and R
+* Visualized snail biodiversity for 600+ sampled locations in Jamaica using ArcGIS, QGIS, and R
+* Developed a model for biodiversity of snails based on known locations, climate, and geologic factors

 *Jun - Aug 2014* **Students Tackling Advanced Research (STAR) Scholar** (Daniel Duran, PhD.)
 Office of Undergraduate Research, Drexel University, Philadelphia, PA
-* Forecasted potential range expansion of invasive crayfish using MaxEnt and online environmental data
+* Forecasted potential range expansion of invasive crayfish using MaxEnt and publicly available environmental data

 *Dec 2013 - Dec 2017* **Curatorial Assistant** (Ted Daeschler, PhD.)
 Vertebrate Paleontology Collection, Academy of Natural Sciences (ANSP), Philadelphia, PA
-* Designed and implemented a FileMaker Pro database of 20,000+ specimens and 3D images for ANSP
+* Designed and launched a new FileMaker Pro database of 20,000+ specimens and 3D images for the paleontology collection
+* Improved documentation for the new database and workflows performed by student volunteers

 ## Teaching and Outreach
 *2018* **English Second Language Teacher**
 St. Thomas Aquinas Catholic Community Center, Philadelphia, PA
-* Assisted with "English for Speakers of Other Languages" courses for 15+ adults 2 hours per week
+* Volunteered to teach "English for Speakers of Other Languages" courses for 15+ adults 2 hours per week

 *2017 - 2018* **High School STEM Mentor**
 Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP), Philadelphia, PA